glottsi/SeducerEngine/README.md

          | video_some_other_name.avi
    | etc...
 ```
+`/Scenario1` - the folder containing the required data and assets for the entire Scenario. _you can name this folder whatever you want_

 `bg.png` -  _don't change the name_ - the image to display on the Scenario select screen.

 `pre.avi` -  _don't change the name_ - the first video file to play for this scenario.

 `scenario.txt` -  _don't change the name_ - a text file containing the scenario title and description.
 The first line of the txt file will be read as the title, the remaining lines are read as the decription.

-`1/` -  _name the folders incrementally ie 1,2,3,4_ - folder to contains the choices and reaction videos for each.  _don't change the name_
+`1/` -  _name the folders incrementally ie 1,2,3,4_ - folder to contains the choices and reaction videos for each.

 `1/options.json` -  _don't change the name_ - the json to build our buttons with, the object in this file is defined like this: